Top leisure hotel brand

 Found in more than 75 locations around the world, JW Marriott hotels are known for their standards of service and sleek interiors.

-Mark Tjhung, editor of Silkroad, says: ‘There’s always exemplary service, faultless facilities and cuisine that really represents a city.
+Mark Tjhung, editor, says: ‘There’s always exemplary service, faultless facilities and cuisine that really represents a city.
 But there’s a personality that comes through, too, and JW Marriott is not afraid to push the boundaries of innovation, such as at the JW Marriott Hotel Singapore South Beach.’

 Best new hotel

 As the number of international travellers continues to spike, more hotels are opening up to service them – particularly in Asia.
 While the February 2016 opening of Four Seasons Resort Lanai in Hawaii (which came second) and the October opening of Maldives’ Soneva Jani (which took third place), were highly commended, it was The Ritz-Carlton, Kyoto that took the top spot.